 Charles BAUDELAIRE gives news of DELACROIX and GAUTIER.

-“It is claimed that Gautier will leave Le Moniteur and receive positions in the Beaux-Arts.
-Mr. de Nieuwerkerke * would go to the Senate, and Mr. Delacroix would take charge of the Museums. »
+"It is claimed that Gautier will leave Le Moniteur and take up a position in the Fine Arts.
+Mr. de Nieuwerkerke * would go to the Senate, and Mr. Delacroix would take over the direction of the Museums."

 Charles Baudelaire (1821.1867)

-Autograph letter signed “CB” to its publisher Auguste Poulet-Malassis.
+Autograph letter signed "CB" to his publisher Auguste Poulet-Malassis.

-Two pages in-8° addressed to the Madelonnettes remand center.
+Two octavo pages addressed to the Madelonnettes prison.

-Slight loss (without affecting the text) on the 4th sheet due to the opening of the stamp.
+Slight loss (without affecting the text) on the 4th sheet due to the opening of the seal.

-Autograph address, postal mark, trace of red wax stamp.
+Autograph address, postal marking, trace of red wax seal.

 [Paris] January 6, 1863.